 I knew I was going to paint the room, so I did not worry about being precise when painting the trim next to the walls.
 However, when painting the window trim, I took it slow and steady.
 You do not need to use painter’s tape if you have a steady hand and are patient with the short-handled 2 inch angled brush.
 I have tried all the gimmicky stuff for painting trim, but I have found just being patient and taking it slow usually works best.

 The trim needed 4 coats, oye!
 But my gluts are feeling good guys.
 All those squats really paid off!

 Step 5: Project Scope Creep

-To be honest, this happened right after step 1.
-Jer and I were discussing the project to make sure we we’re both on the same page.
-Jer wanted to install the board and batten in the dining room prior to installing the hardwood floors.
+This happened right after step 1.
+Jer and I were discussing the project to make sure we were both on the same page.
+Jer wanted to install the board and batten in the dining room before installing the hardwood floors.
 I was skeptical and had my reservations about doing this.
-But we continue to talked and he convinced me that installing it before the floors would prevent unnecessary damage to the floors.
+But we continue to talk, and he convinced me that installing it before the floors would prevent unnecessary damage to the floors.
 I agreed….so now we are installing board and batten.

-The board and batten deserves a post of it own.
+The board and batten deserve its own post.
 It will be on all four walls of the dining room.
 While designing it, we struggled with how to space the stiles.
 I wanted everything to look unified.
 After a couple of iterations, we finally landed on one design that made sense.
 We’ll do a separate post on the design/construction.

 Step 6: Paint the Walls

 After the trim was finished, we painted the walls.
-I’ve been collecting paint samples for 3 years and I had already decided on the color I wanted.
-It’s Asiago by Valspare.
-I am really liking the Infinity HGTV Sherwin Williams paint at Lowes, so we color matched Asiago in that paint brand (we purchased the satin finish).
+I’ve been collecting paint samples for 3 years, and I had already decided on the color I wanted.
+It’s Asiago by Valspar.
+I really like the Infinity HGTV Sherwin Williams paint at Lowes, so we color-matched Asiago in that paint brand (we purchased the satin finish).